MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 from patch 11.9 and patch 11.10.
 Each time, I downloaded a random Challenger ranked match and then loaded the replay using the League client.
 Then I ran the LViewLoL software which was loaded with my Python script to extract an observation every 1/8th of a second.
-My reasons for choosing 1/8th of a second will be explained further below.
 Then, I encoded the game objects and global data within each observation as a serialized JSON object which I then wrote to a larger JSON file encoding.
 However, there is one major flaw with choosing JSON here.
 The average League of Legends game is just under 30 minutes long and I was recording an observation